 In those instances, you can simply buy a sourdough starter culture.
 The neat thing about buying a starter culture is that you can choose it according to your taste preferences and goals for baking, and you care for it like any other starter.
 You can even order an authentic San Fransisco sourdough culture or one from Italy!

 Chlorinated water can hinder a sourdough starter because it kills or weakens the needed microbes.
-If you suspect your tap water supply is making for a wimpy starter, you can try using distilled water instead.
+If you suspect your tap water supply is making for a wimpy starter, try using distilled or another purified water instead.

 And sometimes, even the best of home bakers neglect their sourdough starter. #guilty.
 When that happens, it might get a little sickly or even develop a film of mold.
 Don’t panic, though.
 You can revive a neglected starter.